 Using the ClickBank CPA Commission Calculator

-Depending on a vendor’s sales volume, the maximum payable amount is either product-specific when enough sales data is available or is based on all product sales.
+Depending on a seller's sales volume, the maximum payable amount is either product-specific when enough sales data is available or is based on all product sales.
 Additionally, the ClickBank CPA Commission Calculator provides affiliate-specific sales analytics if the affiliate has generated enough product sales.

 Maximum Payable Amount